adusca/adusca.github.io/outreachy_log.md

 * Presented try-extender demo on ateam meeting
 * Added Persona login to try-extender
-* Deployed Vaibhav's PR to Heroku
+* Deployed 2 workers on Heroku